 - 1. See health requirements in the front of the Fair book. - 2.
 All hogs must have individual identification approved by NYS Ag & Markets.
 Each animal must be so identified on the health certificate. - 3.
-Exhibitors must have turned in a completed voucher before they can receive their show numbers. - 4.
-Two entries may be made by each exhibitor for the 4-H show held on Friday. - 5.
-Gilts shown in the breeding classes cannot be entered as a market hog. - 6.
-The Dept. H superintendent can limit the number of entries accepted per exhibitor if stall space becomes a problem. - 7.
+Two entries may be made by each exhibitor for the 4-H show held on Friday. - 4.
+Gilts shown in the breeding classes cannot be entered as a market hog.5.
+The Dept. H superintendent can limit the number of entries accepted per exhibitor if stall space becomes a problem. - 6.
 Each exhibitor must participate in a showmanship class.
+Each contestant must show his or her own animal, but may be asked during the contest to show another animal.